ccjameslai/100-Days-Of-RL-Code/README.md

  - ## The forward and backward view of TD(λ) | Day 12

+     **Forward view**
      ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/forwardTD.JPG)

-   In forward view, it is more theoretical view.
+   In forward view, it is the more theoretical view.
 The way to estimating value function is like MC, which begins to calculate the G_t until an episode terminates.

      ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/TDgoal.JPG)

+     **Backward view**
      ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/backwardTD.JPG)

    In backward view, it is more appropriate for programming.
 There are three steps to update value function,